Panenco/node-course/content-module3.md

 To create and execute a migration:

 1. Make sure your database is up and running: `docker compose up -d`
-2. Generate the migration: `pnpm mikro-orm migration:create`
+2. Generate the migration: `pnpm mikro-orm-esm migration:create`
 3. Check the migration (`migrations/Migration<id>.js`) on possible errors
-4. Run the pending migrations: `pnpm mikro-orm migration:up`
+4. Run the pending migrations: `pnpm mikro-orm-esm migration:up`

 Now that the migration ran, a refresh of your database (`⌘+R` or `ctrl+R`) in TablePlus should show you two tables: